shomman/shomman.github.io/index.md

 # **AOE**

 AOE (Amateur Oceanic Esports) is organising tournaments and community events in Overwatch.
 Currently running the AAOL and the Rise Up Invitational.
-AOE also hosts community events on the AOE Discord.
+AOE also hosts community events on the AOE Discord. [**Contact Page**](./contact.html)

+* * *

 ## AAOL